 Here at Grieves, we understand that watching your child grow up with a condition such as cerebral palsy is devastating, and that the devastation you feel is only worsened by the possibility that your child's illness was caused by someone's negligence.
-Cerebral palsy is a condition which has the potential to have been caused by medical negligence during your child's birth.
+Cerebral palsy is a condition which has the potential to have been caused through brain injury negligence by medical professionals during your child's birth.
 If you are concerned that your child may have been affected by clinical negligence, contact us today to discuss your case with our compassionate team of expert solicitors.

 What is cerebral palsy?

 Cerebral palsy is the name given to a group of conditions associated with poor muscle coordination and movement.
 The disease is the result of damage sustained to the brain either during pregnancy, labour, or shortly after birth.
 A reduced oxygen supply to the baby during or after birth can cause cerebral palsy, as can infections caught by the mother and passed on to the child during pregnancy.

 In instances where babies are starved of oxygen during labour, it is the midwife's or doctor's job to ensure the baby is delivered as quickly as possible to minimise damage to the brain.
 In some cases of cerebral palsy, it is shown that errors made during labour cause children to be left without oxygen.
 Such errors typically constitute medical negligence.